iliabylich/iliabylich.github.io/_posts/2021-12-28-writing-bindings-upside-down.markdown

 }
 ```

-Ok, now we have a contract.
-Rust relies on it, but C so far doesn't provide anything.
+OK, now we have a contract.
+Rust relies on it, but C so far does not provide anything.
 If we try to run tests with `--features=external` we get a bunch of linkage errors, which is 100% expected.
 Time to implement in on C side.

-This is a "shared" version that we'll use for C++/Ruby/Node.JS bindings
+This is a "shared" version that we'll use for C++/Ruby/Node.js bindings

 ```c
 #ifndef BINDINGS_H